angular-ui/ui-scroll/README.md

 The `expression` can be any angular expression (assignable expression where so specified).
 All expressions are evaluated once at the time when the scroller is initialized.
 Changes in the expression value after scroller initialization will have no impact on the scroller behavior.

-The assignable expressions will be used by scroller to inject the requested value into the target scope.
-The scope associated with the viewport (the element marked with the [uiScrollViewport](#uiscrollviewport-directive) directive) will be used as the target scope.
-If the viewport is not defined (window viewport), the $rootScope will be used as the target scope.
-Also `Controller As` syntax could be used as an alternative way to specify target controller in assignable expressions.
+The `assignable expressions` will be used by scroller to inject the requested value into the target scope.
+The target scope is being defined in accordance with standard Angular rules (nested scopes and controller As syntax should be taken into account): the scroller will traverse its parents (from the ui-scroll element's scope up to the $rootScope) to locate the target scope.
+If the viewport is presented (the element marked with the [uiScrollViewport](#uiscrollviewport-directive) directive), then the scope associated with the viewport will be a start point in target scope detecting.
+Angular $parse service is being used in `assignable expressions` implementation.

+_Deprecated!_ The format `expression on controller` introduced in v1.5.0 (and deprecated in v1.6.1) can be used to explicitly target the scope associated with the specified controller as the target scope for the injection.
+In this format `expression` is any angular assignable expression, and `controller` is the name of controller constructor function as specified in the `ng-controller` directive.

 ### Datasource